What to eat during intermittent fasting guide

 When you’re fasting, you don’t eat (or drink) anything with calories in it.

-That gives you a very short, easy to remember list of things on your “what can I eat while fasting” crib sheet:
+That gives you a very short, easy-to-remember list of things on your “What can I eat while fasting” cheat sheet:

 The bottom line is this:

-Any foods or drinks containing calories will break your fast.
+Any foods or drinks containing more than 10 calories will break your fast.

 Foods to limit or avoid during intermittent fasting